joewalp/Jugglebot/environments/README.md

 - Demonstrate ROS2 Foxy startup in Ubuntu for arm64.
 - Demonstrate how to run a Python unit test in the Linux environment using VSCode.
-- Test the usability of Wayland/X11 rendering by WSLg of an app running on Ubuntu for WSL2.
-- Test the usability of Wayland/X11 rendering by WSLg of an app running on Ubuntu within Docker Engine for Linux.
-- Provide instructions for how to configure Docker Desktop for Windows to manage Docker Engine for Linux for WSL2.
 - On a Windows 11 machine with an Nvidia GPU, demonstrate passthrough of Cuda tasks from a guest Linux development environment host where those tasks are driven by a Jetson SDK.